markmclaren/electron-cooktop/README.md

 # XML Cooktop - Electron Edition

+**Experimental Project Disclaimer**

+This project is an experiment and is provided strictly as-is for personal, educational, or research use.
+It is not suitable for commercial use without purchasing the appropriate licenses from Saxonica for SaxonJS and xslt3.
+See the Saxonica licensing terms for details: https://www.saxonica.com/license/index.xml

+## Technology Overview & Mechanisms

+### Formatting
+XML and XSLT documents are formatted using the `xml-formatter` library, which is bundled for browser use via webpack.
+This ensures fast, client-side formatting with proper indentation and line breaks.

+### Validation
+XML validation is performed using `fast-xml-parser`, providing real-time error detection and line/column reporting.
+Validation errors are highlighted in the Monaco Editor for immediate feedback.

+### Transformation
+XSLT 3.0 transformations are handled by SaxonJS (`saxon-js` npm package) and the `xslt3` CLI/compiler.
+At runtime, XSLT stylesheets are compiled to SEF (Stylesheet Export File) using xslt3, and then executed in-process with SaxonJS.
+This enables robust, standards-compliant XSLT 3.0 support without requiring Java.

+#### Mechanism Summary
+- **Formatting:** `xml-formatter` (bundled via webpack)
+- **Validation:** `fast-xml-parser` (real-time, with Monaco highlighting)
+- **Transformation:** `saxon-js` + `xslt3` (XSLT 3.0, SEF compilation at runtime)

+## Saxonica & SaxonJS Licensing

+This application uses SaxonJS and xslt3 from Saxonica Limited for XSLT 3.0 transformation.
+SaxonJS is free for non-commercial use, but commercial use may require a license.
+Please review the [Saxonica licensing terms](https://www.saxonica.com/license/index.xml) and [SaxonJS documentation](https://www.saxonica.com/saxon-js/documentation/index.html) before distributing or using this application commercially.

+**Full credit to Saxonica Limited for SaxonJS and xslt3.**

+# XML Cooktop - Electron Edition

 A faithful recreation of the original XML Cooktop application by Victor Pavlov, built with modern web technologies for cross-platform compatibility.
 This Electron-based version preserves the iconic multi-pane "cooktop" interface that made the original application so powerful for XML and XSLT development.